Do I Qualify?

 Note that we don’t give the exam, nor do we decide who qualifies.
 The Office of Enrollment and Discipline, which is part of the Patent Office, sets the requirements and reviews the applications.
 All of the following information is from the General Requirements Bulletin (GRB), which includes the exam application.

-First of all, you must pay a total of $502 to take the exam in 2023.
+First of all, you must pay a total of $502 to take the exam.

 In some cases it is difficult or even impossible to determine whether you qualify, and the ultimate option is to send in an application and see if it is accepted.
-There are two drawbacks to this: 1. if you’re declined, your $210 registration fee is refunded, and you don’t have to pay the $183 testing fee, but the USPTO keeps the $110 application fee; and 2. if your application is accepted, this leaves a somewhat short amount of time to study.
+There are two drawbacks to this: 1. if you’re declined, your $210 registration fee is refunded, and you don’t have to pay the $182 testing fee, but the USPTO keeps the $110 application fee; and 2. if your application is accepted, you have a short amount of time (90 days) to study; however, this can be extended an unlimited number of times for $115 each time.

 Moral Character Requirements: